nicoverbruggen/phpmon/README.md

 This is a security feature of Brew.
 When you start a service as an administrator, the root user becomes the owner of relevant binaries.

-You will need to manually clean up those folders yourself using `rm -rf` or by manually removing those folders via Finder.
+You will need to manually clean up those folders yourself using `rm -rf` (or by manually removing those folders via Finder).

 </details>